btford/angular-modal/README.md

 Takes a hash of objects to add to the scope of the modal as locals.
 Adds the modal to the DOM by prepending it to the `<body>`.
+Returns a promise that resolves once the modal is active.

 #### `modalService.deactivate`

 Removes the modal (DOM and scope) from the DOM.
+Returns a promise that resolves once the modal is removed.

 #### `modalService.active`